3.3. Solving initial value problems using implicit Runge-Kutta methods#

 Recall that the general form of a Runge-Kutta method is

-To simplify the calculations for implicit methods we let the summation in the stage values \(k_i\) be denoted by \(Y_i\), i.e.,
+To simplify the calculations for implicit methods we introduce a variable \(Y_i\), such that

-The values of \(Y_i\) are found by solving this system of equations.
+The values of \(Y_i\) are found by solving a system of equations.
 In practice the solution of this system of equations is done using Newton’s method with the derivatives approximated using finite-difference approximations.
-This is outside the scope of these notes so we shall be solving these systems either using iterative methods.
+This can be quite an involved process and is outside the scope of these notes, so we shall be solving these systems either using an iterative method.

 \[ \begin{align*} Y_i^{(k+1)} &= y_n + h\sum_{j=1}^s a_{ij} f(t_n + c_i, Y_j^{(k)}). \end{align*} \]